 Answer: The first appearance of God in the Bible, not surprisingly, is in the book of Genesis.
 Its first verse informs us that "in the beginning," meaning before the physical universe existed (before space, time, matter and so on), our Creator made everything that is visible and invisible.
 It is not until far later that it is revealed that the Being who became Jesus was used by the Father to create everything (Colossians 1:16 - 19).

-The English word God used in the Bible comes from the Hebrew word Elohim.
-It is used more than 2,600 times in the Old Testament.
+The English word God used in Scripture comes from the Hebrew word Elohim which is used more than 2,600 times in the Old Testament.
 It is a word used to denote a group composed of more than one individual (Strong's Concordance), much like "team" denotes more than one person.
-Depending on the context, and other relevant verses, the word God in both Testaments can refer to either to the Father, Jesus or both.
+Depending on the context, and other relevant verses, this word can refer to either to the Father, Jesus or both.

 God is a personal, all-powerful, all-knowing, eternal, loving, spirit-composed family currently composed of the Father and Jesus Christ (see John 10:30 - 31, 17:20 - 23, 1John 3:1 - 2).
 The Being known as the Father is the Sovereign Ruler of all.
 He has always possessed righteous character and is full of mercy and grace.
 His existence is a living definition of perfect love (1John 4:8).
 Although greater than His Son in authority, he nevertheless shares all that he has with him.

 The Being who became Jesus, before his human birth, existed for all eternity with the Father.
 He is the God of the Old Testament who was both the Lord and Lawgiver.
 He is revealed in the Gospels and the entire New Testament as the Word.
 In order to become the perfect sacrifice for sin, he willingly gave up His power and glorious existence to become a flesh and blood human being.
 He offered himself, through the cross, as the perfect atonement for man's sins.